 Year 5 is comprised of five terms, each of eight weeks.
 In terms 5.1 to 5.4 students rotate through blocks of teaching in obstetrics and gynaecology, paediatrics and psychiatry and undertake a term in medicine and surgery, rather than studying the subjects concomitantly.
-For this purpose students are allocated to a particular group - Group A, B, C or D - and follow the program of that group for the first four terms.
-The work of each term is examined during or towards the end of each term
+For this purpose students are allocated to a particular group-Group A, B, C or D-and follow the program of that group for the first four terms.
+Work is examined during or towards the end of each term.